C-Chafik/rainfall/bonus2/walkthrough.md

 bonus2@RainFall:~$
 ```

-The result is interessting, its not segfaulting but it ends up printing our second argument, we know av[1] and av[2] are close to each other in the memory, so weoverflowed something, but not enough to make it segfault.
+The result is interessting, its not segfaulting but it ends up printing our second argument, we know av[1] and av[2] are close to each other in the memory, so we overflowed something, but not enough to make it segfault.

 Lets try to overflow the second argument.